tsuday/GAN/README.md

 _TODO:to be written for more details._

 #### Session file to resume learning
-_Trainer.py_ saves files of session files, which includes trained parameters at the saving step.
+_Trainer.py_ saves session files while training.
+Session files include trained parameters at the saving step.
 These files are saved in _saved_session_ directory.

-_Trainer.py_ can load them to resume training from saved step.
+_Trainer.py_ can load session files to resume training from saved step.

-_TODO: Implement prediction program _Predictor.py_ , and write about it.
+_Predictor.py_ can load session files and predict image from input with loaded parameters.

 ## Trainer.py
 Sample implementation of training by using GAN.py.